bertrandbuild/stablesafe/README.md

 - setup the env variables using the template `cp .env.example .env`
 - build using : `yarn build`
 - start using : `yarn dev`
+- to have access to the sendToAllEmail feature, you also need to setup the [iexec-api](./iexec-api/) and host it online (one example url is provided but only works for the admin)
+- ps: on vercel a build error arise because of tableland, fix the error in local with `yarn build` then use : `vercel build` and deploy with `vercel --prebuilt` then promote to production